• Menu

 Downtown Creede Colorado

 Downtown Creede.
-Photo: Simon Foot
+Photo by: Simon Foot

 A former mining town established in 1890, Creede, at times, exceeded 10,000 residents.
-Miners began settling the area in the 1870s.
+Miners began settling in the area in the 1870s.
 The original town of Jimtown was directly at the base of the canyon where downtown is now.
 Jimtown, Creede Camp, and Stringtown were officially combined in 1892 under the town name of Creede.

 Creede was founded by Nicholas C. Creede back in 1890 when he discovered a silver deposit in the area.
 He was popular for the quote, “Holy Moses!
 I’ve struck it rich!”.